Updated July 2026

 Understanding asbestos in soil

-The type of buried asbestos material commonly found in soil on asbestos-contaminated sites is typically amphibole asbestos.
-This includes varieties such as crocidolite (blue asbestos), amosite (brown asbestos), and tremolite asbestos.
-These amphibole fibres are more durable and resistant to breakdown compared to chrysotile (white asbestos), making them more likely to persist in the soil over time.
+The type of buried asbestos material commonly found in soil on asbestos-contaminated sites is typically amphibole asbestos types – crocidolite (blue), amosite (brown), and tremolite – known for durability and resistance to natural breakdown.
+These amphibole fibres are more durable and resistant to degradation than chrysotile (white asbestos), making them more likely to persist in soil over time.

 Sources of asbestos contamination in soil